Discover the world through travel & beyond!

 City Putt (Photo credit: Infrogmation of New Orleans, CC BY-SA 4.0 https://creativecommons.org/licenses/by-sa/4.0)

-16. Visit animals at the Audubon Zoo.
+21. Visit animals at the Audubon Zoo.

 Be sure to visit the Louisiana Swamp Exhibit.
-The world’s only urban swamp features animals from the state like black bears, bobcats, foxes, and the rare white alligator.
+The world’s only urban swamp features animals from the state, like black bears, bobcats, foxes, and the rare white alligator.

 In addition to seeing the many animal residents, kids love the zoo's multiple playgrounds, the Endangered Species Carousel, and the Cool Zoo splash park with its Gator Run lazy river.

-Black bear in the Louisiana Swamp Exhibit at the Audubon Zoo in New Orleans
+Black bear in the Louisiana Swamp Exhibit at the Audubon Zoo

 Black bear in the Louisiana Swamp Exhibit at the Audubon Zoo (Photo courtesy of the Audubon Nature Institute)

-17. Gain insight into New Orleans' resilience and celebration at The Presbytère Museum.
+22. Gain insight into New Orleans at The Presbytère Museum.

+Families will gain insight into New Orleans’ resilience and celebration at The Presbytère Museum.
 The beautiful Presbytère Museum building on Jackson Square was home to Capuchin monks after it was built in the late 1700s.
-Later it became a courthouse.
+Later, it became a courthouse.

-Today it is part of the Louisiana State Museum.
+Today, it is part of the Louisiana State Museum.
 Two permanent exhibits make for a quick and educational visit.

 An unposed photo of Leo's reaction to videos showing Hurricane Katrina's devastation at the Presbytère (Photo credit: Colleen Lanin)